Introduction

 Method 1: WordPress Implementation

-- Add the Custom HTML widget to your footer area
+- Add a Custom HTML widget to your footer area

 - Save the widget